 News Police seeking identity of toddler left on Bronx street corner Police are trying to identify a toddler found alone on a Bronx street corner on Monday.
 Photo Credit: NYPD/Handout By DAN RIVOLI email@example.com @danrivoli Updated June 3, 2014 11:11 AM Print Share fbShare Tweet Email UPDATE: The toddler's mother Diana Paniagua, 29, of the Bronx was arrested and charged with child endangerment, police said Tuesday.
 Police are seeking the identity of a toddler found alone on a Bronx corner at 5:30 a.m.
 Monday.
 The boy, described as being 2-foot-2 and weighing 26 pounds with a Mohawk-style haircut, was found sitting in a blue stroller on the southeast corner of East 141st Street and Rider Avenue.
 The child, about 2 years old, was last seen being pushed in the stroller by a woman with black hair tied in a bun dressed in all black, according to the NYPD.
 He's in the custody of the Administration for Children Services after being taken to Lincoln Medical and Mental Health Center for observation.
 By DAN RIVOLI firstname.lastname@example.org @danrivoli Dan covers transportation, politics and general assignment news for amNewYork.
 He is a Staten Island native who lives in Brooklyn.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.